26 Things to Do in Sayulita Mexico: The Complete Travel Guide

 It’s a good idea to do your research before committing to a tour company.
 You’ll want to look for a skipper who cares about the whales and knows how to approach them without scaring them off.

 Carricitos Beach is the best for watching the sunset directly over the ocean (it faces directly west).
-The beach is quite wild still- there is only one property and restaurants directly on the beach while the rest is fringed by vegetation and palm trees.
+The beach is quite wild still- there is only one property and restaurant directly on the beach while the rest is fringed by vegetation and palm trees.
 I guess you could still call it a hidden beach in Sayulita!

 There isn’t much to buy here so bring all your own snacks and drinks and come for sunset.
 It’s the perfect end to a lovely day in Sayulita.